-Tailored to cultural diversity and legislation unique to South Africa, this course will teach you how to manage organisational change, and develop key talent in a way that aligns with 21st Century business needs.
+Tailored to cultural diversity and legislation unique to South Africa, this course will also teach you how to manage organisational change.
+Because of this, you will learn how to develop key talent in alignment with 21st Century business needs.

 Learn from leading industry experts and meet your lecturer

 Chelsey Pienaar – Director, Valora and Red & Yellow Knowledge Partner.
 Owner of a BBusSc. and MBusSc. in Organisational Psychology.
 Chelsey has designed, convened and lectured various university courses in people management.
 She continues to practice her skills as a change management consultant to companies, spanning industry-sectors from education to retail.

 The reality is that AI and robots will replace many of the jobs we know today.
 The likes of NASA and Google are already ahead of the game in their early recognition of the importance of ‘soft’ skills.
 Our courses and programmes are designed to prepare humans for this unknown world, by combining topic-specific knowledge and know-how, as well as a selection of the 10 uniquely human skills we’ve identified that will set us apart from ‘robots’:

 For anyone needing to lead teams, manage people and drive performance.

 Organisations who understand that people’s expectations of how they work, and who they work for are very different now; requiring new approaches and thinking.

 Individuals who want to manage and lead their teams more effectively and productively

 Small businesses too small for a dedicated ‘people person’, but still have to manage ‘people needs’